 The Silver Banks are part of a sanctuary for marine mammals and the number of ships that have permission to enter the area for the purpose of whale watching is tightly regulated to avoid disturbing the whales.
-At the time of our honeymoon only three yachts had the required license (Turks and Caicos Aggressor, Explorer and Dancer).
-As we had had an excellent trip with the Galapagos Aggressor, we chose to go with them again – this time on the Turks and Caicos Aggressor.
+At the time of the trip only three yachts had the required license (Turks and Caicos Aggressor, Explorer and Dancer).
+As I had had an excellent trip with the Galapagos Aggressor, I chose to go with them again – this time on the Turks and Caicos Aggressor.
 The yacht departs from Ocean World Marina at Cofresi Beach, Puerto Plata.
-It took most of the night in relatively choppy seas to get to our destination but the mooring site there is protected by reefs, so it didn’t take long for us to relax.
-As on our last trip, we had an excellent crew, with excellent service, great food and a very beautiful yacht.
-We were also very lucky with the other passengers – Matthias and I really enjoyed the atmosphere on board and the great conversation.
+It took most of the night in relatively choppy seas to get to our destination but the mooring site there is protected by reefs, so it didn’t take long for the group to relax.
+An excellent crew, with great service, good food and a very beautiful yacht practically guarantee a nice trip.
+Plus, I really enjoyed the atmosphere on board and talking to people with different backgrounds.

 Compared to other whale watching destinations, the Silver Banks have the distinct advantage of allowing people to actually get into the water and snorkel with the whales, in so-called soft in-water encounters.
 The rules for these encounters are set up to ensure that the whales do not feel disturbed by our presence.
 Whether and when an encounter actually happens (or not) is entirely up to the whales.
 Even a relaxed whale is moving so effortlessly through the water that they can easily reach speeds of 10 knots while their maximum speed is about 20 knots (much faster than the dinghies).
 So what you need for an in-water encounter is a very relaxed, more or less stationary whale.
 While it can be quite difficult to find one of those, there is also a lot of action on the surface to enjoy: